FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02b-client-side-routing/README.md

 - The `<Link>` component uses a `to` prop instead of `href`.
 It accepts any value that could be used for the `href` attribute of an `<a>` element.
 It also accepts a `Partial<Path>` object, which will be covered in a future example dedicated to the `<Link>` component.

 - The `loader` function for the `/demo` route has a one-second delay to make the navigation dynamics easier to notice.

+- When linking to an external resource, such as a page on a web site other than the web site for your app, by default Remix will make it open in a new broswer tab.
+If you want it to load in the same tab instead, include the attribute-value pair `target="_self"` in the `<a>` element or `<Link>` component.

 ## Expected Behavior